wrkzcoin/wrkzcoin/scripts/docker/README.md

 checks the ELF machine type.
 The binaries link the static libc++, so they only depend on bionic.
 They run under Termux or any shell with a writable directory.

+**macOS** uses `scripts/cross-macos-x86_64.cmake` against an osxcross toolchain and a macOS-target OpenSSL, both built on the first run from the SDK you supply (see [macOS](#macos)), strips with the osxcross `strip` and checks that every executable is a 64-bit x86_64 Mach-O. Unlike the Linux target it cannot run a `--version` smoke test, because nothing in the container executes Mach-O. The package carries an `INSTALL.txt` with the `xattr -dr com.apple.quarantine` step that unsigned downloads need.

 ## Wallet applications